Zamiell/stardew-valley/Min-Max_Guide.md

 ## TODO / Notes

 * In my last playthrough, I had 638 bait after selling all my fish on Spring 3.
-* Add the dates to get the mushrooms.